 In the late 70’s my parents met while horseback riding the length of New Zealand.
-They both had a passion for farming, and after working for years as farm-hands, were lucky enough to purchase Freestone Hill.
+They both had a passion for farming.
+After working for years as farm-hands, were lucky enough to purchase Freestone Hill.
 It was their slice of untouched paradise at the bottom of the country.

-While on holiday to New Zealand, Frank and Anne Cabot, passionate botanists from New York, fell in love with the farm after turning up on our doorstep having heard of my mother’s beautiful garden.
+While on holiday to New Zealand, Frank and Anne Cabot, passionate botanists from New York, fell in love with the farm.
+After turning up on our doorstep having heard of my mother’s beautiful garden.
 It only took a few hours before Frank and Anne realised they never wanted to leave.
-Our two families soon went into partnership, and together purchased the neighbouring farms to create Cathedral Peaks Station.
+Our two families soon went into partnership.
+Together purchased the neighbouring farms to create Cathedral Peaks Station.

-During this time, Brad and I were working in the corporate world in Auckland, and it wasn’t until Brad decided he wanted to pursue his dream of beekeeping, that we began dreaming up the idea of moving south.
-The dream then began expanding, with the hope of creating an experiential lodge, combining our passion for farming, food and people.
+During this time, Brad and I were working in the corporate world in Auckland.
+It wasn’t until Brad decided he wanted to pursue his dream of beekeeping that we began dreaming up the idea of moving south.
+The dream then began expanding.
+With the hope of creating an experiential lodge, combining our passion for farming, food and people.

-With Anne’s blessing for our vision, we packed our bags, gave up the corporate life, and headed back to the family farm to create Cabot Lodge.
-The lodge is named in memory of Frank, and provides visitors with an authentic New Zealand experience on the farm my family have been cultivating for over 40 years.
+With Anne’s blessing for our vision, we packed our bags, gave up the corporate life, and headed back to the family farm to create Cabot Lodge, Fiordland.
+The lodge is named in memory of Frank Providing visitors with an authentic New Zealand experience on the farm my family have been cultivating for over 40 years.

 What are your top three recommended experiences or activities in the Fiordland area generally?

-Fiordland is such a vast place, with one of the largest national parks in the world, so the best way to experience its beauty is by air.
-A flight over the fiords, landing in the mountains to spend the afternoon hiking a section of one of our Great Walks is unmissable.
+Fiordland is such a vast place, with one of the largest national parks in the world.
+Therefore the best way to experience its beauty is by air.
+A flight over the fiords, landing in the mountains.
+Then spending the afternoon hiking a section of one of our Great Walks is unmissable.

 For the adventurous at heart, a jet boat trip through the National Park is the perfect combination of thrills and jaw dropping scenery.
-Visitors can jet boat through the Waiau River, where Lord of the Rings fans will rejoice, being transported to Middle Earth.
-Or, visitors can take a flight over to the stunning Lake Hauroko and jet out to the edge of New Zealand, spending the afternoon wandering the iconic Hump Ridge Track.
+Visitors can jet boat through the Waiau River.
+Where Lord of the Rings fans will rejoice, being transported to Middle Earth.
+Also visitors can take a flight over to the stunning Lake Hauroko and jet out to the edge of New Zealand.
+Spending the afternoon wandering the iconic Hump Ridge Track.

 Other than Fiordland of course, which three other destinations would you consider as a not to be missed on a two-week itinerary in New Zealand?